 - 33 W 60th St, 2nd Floor, New York, NY 10023

 - (212) 799-0631

 About Julie Ford, CFP®, CPA

-As a fee-only CERTIFIED FINANCIAL PLANNER™ with over nine years of experience in the financial planning industry, Julie has helped hundreds of clients across the country to wisely manage their money.
-She specializes in serving city-dwelling couples, ranging from newlyweds to parents of young children, as they navigate the many transitional seasons that occur during the early years of building a family.
+As a fee-only CERTIFIED FINANCIAL PLANNER™ with a decade of experience in the financial planning industry, Julie has helped hundreds of clients across the country to wisely manage their money.
+She specializes in serving city-dwelling couples, ranging from young professionals building wealth to parents of college-bound children, as they navigate the many transitional seasons that occur during these years of building a family.